Open

 Rita Hauser — Chair

-Rita E. Hauser (Chair) is President of the Hauser Foundation and an international lawyer who was a senior partner at the law firm Stroock & Stroock & Lavan for more than 20 years.
-She served on President Barack Obama’s Intelligence Advisory Board and on the Foreign Intelligence Advisory Board under President George W. Bush.
-Elected a member of the American Academy of Arts and Sciences in April 2012, Dr. Hauser chaired for two decades the International Peace Institute and was on the Advisory Board of the International Crisis Group.
+Rita E. Hauser (Chair), the longtime president of the Hauser Foundation, is an international lawyer who was a senior partner at the law firm Stroock & Stroock & Lavan for more than 20 years.
+She served on President Obama’s Intelligence Advisory Board and on the Foreign Intelligence Advisory Board under President George W. Bush.
+Elected a member of the American Academy of Arts and Sciences in 2012, Dr. Hauser chaired for two decades the International Peace Institute and was on the Advisory Board of the International Crisis Group.
 She also chaired the American Ditchley Foundation, supporting Great Britain’s leading conference center, and was elected a governor of the British Ditchley Foundation in 2010.
 She was a director of the International Advisory Council of the Lowy Institute for International Policy (Australia), the International Institute for Strategic Studies (UK; 1996-2006), and the RAND Corporation (1999-2009).
-A graduate of Hunter College (BA), Dr. Hauser holds advanced degrees from the University of Strasbourg, in France; Harvard and NYU law schools; and the University of Paris Law Faculty.
+A graduate of Hunter College (BA), She holds advanced degrees from the University of Strasbourg, in France; Harvard and NYU law schools; and the University of Paris Law Faculty.
 In 1997 she and her late husband founded the Hauser Center for Nonprofit Organizations at Harvard University (now the Hauser Institute for Civil Society).
 She is a director of Lincoln Center for the Performing Arts and was a director of the New York Philharmonic-Symphony Society for more than 20 years.

 Jonathan F. Fanton